Google Drive Keeps Going Offline – How to Fix

 Google Drive Keeps Going Offline- Solutions and Fixes

-1. Make Sure your Internet Connection is Working
+1. Check your Internet Connection

-• Close the tab and restart again
+• Shut down the tab and try again.

 2. Restart Google Drive App/Software